 Minerals Unlimited was begun in a back storage room in 1948 by two married couples, Dave and Irene Grigsby, and Scott and Mimi Williams.
 Dave and Scott had recently graduated from UC Berkeley, and both were avid mineral collectors, with houses overrun with boxes and shelves of minerals.
 Almost as a whim, they decided to start a mineral business (What are we going to do with all of these rocks?) at the time when there were no other businesses of this type on the northwest coast.

 In 1953 Ralph E. Merrill was hired by the partners, and bought out their shares in 1954 and 1955.
 Scott and Mimi had divorced, and Mimi and Ralph eventually married.
 They each had children before that, and then had two more in 1956 (Wendi/Ace) and 1957.
 Ralph's main interest was more in the rare species, rather than just in showy specimens, so that was the direction he turned the business as time went on.
 At one time or another all seven of their children have worked as employees for the firm, as well as Ralph's sister and her children, but eventually all except Wendi (aka Ace) found careers in other fields.
-Ralph worked continuously at the shop until his death in November of 2001, making Minerals Unlimited a landmark in the mineral world.
+Ralph worked continuously at the shop until his death in November of 2001, at nearly 84 years old, making Minerals Unlimited a landmark in the mineral world.

 The business was started in Berkeley, California, but eventually the property that it was located on was purchased by the city for a renovation project.
 The business was moved to our current location in the California desert at 127 N. Downs St. in Ridgecrest in 1970.
 Five train boxcars and two moving vans were used to move over 100 tons of specimens!